Oarisma poweshiek (Parker, 1870)

 The Poweshiek Skipperling is a small butterfly, more delicate looking than most “grass” skippers (subfamily Hesperiinae) in Minnesota.
 The forewing length (base to apex) is 1.4-1.6 cm (0.55-0.63 in.) in both sexes.
 Antennae are short and relatively stout and have blunt-tipped clubs.
 Although capable of rapid flight, this skipper more typically flies erratically just above the grasses at a speed that is relatively easy to follow with the eye.
 Its flight rarely exhibits the “skipping” quality that gives the family its name.

-Males and females are very similar in appearance.
-The upper surface of the wings is a uniform, dark brown, with a purplish gloss in fresh individuals, except for a highlight of glossy orange along the leading edge of each forewing.
-Males do not have a brand on the forewing, as most grass skippers do.
-The under surface of the hind wings is distinctive, having a pale, finely pinstriped look created by white veins on a hoary, gray-brown ground color.
+Males and females are very similar in appearance apart from the thicker, heavier abdomen females have for a few days after eclosing.
+The upper surface of the wings is a uniform dark brown with a purplish gloss in fresh individuals, except for a splash of glossy orange along the leading edge of each forewing.
+Males do not have a brand on the forewing as most grass skippers do.
+The under surface of the hind wings is distinctive, having a pale finely pinstriped look created by white veins on a hoary gray-brown ground color.
+There are a couple of surface features that differ between the sexes but these are difficult to assess in the field.
+The forewing fringe of females is slightly paler on the upper side than that of males.
+Most reliably diagnostic, the antennae of females have alternating pale and brown annulations along their upper side while in males this surface is a smooth even golden color, but magnification is required for determination.

 The closely related Garita Skipperling (Oarisma garita) is the species most similar to the Poweshiek in Minnesota.
 It is restricted to the northwest corner of the state and is extremely rare even there.
 The Garita Skipperling is slightly smaller than Poweshiek, a lighter golden-brown above, and lacks the latter’s strongly contrasting white veins on the hind wings beneath.
-The introduced European Skipper (Thymelicus lineola) is about the same size as the Poweshiek Skipperling, but its wings are bright golden-orange above, with narrow, dark margins.
-Beneath, its hind wing veins are not conspicuously lighter than the ground color, as they are in the Poweshiek.
-It has become common in eastern Minnesota but is less often encountered in the western part of the state.
+The introduced European Skipper (Thymelicus lineola) is about the same size as the Poweshiek Skipperling, but its wings are bright golden-orange above with narrow dark margins.
+Males have a small very thin black stigma in the central part of the forewing.
+Beneath, the hind wing veins are not conspicuously lighter than the ground color as they are in the Poweshiek.
+It has become common in eastern Minnesota but is less often encountered in the western part of the state, though this can be expected to change.

 Habitats utilized by the Poweshiek Skipperling in Minnesota include wet to dry native prairie but not sand prairie.
 The same is reported for the Dakotas, though moist prairie seems to be favored there (Royer and Marrone 1992).
 A reported preference for wet prairie in Wisconsin has been interpreted as an artifact of greater fire-mortality in upland prairie habitat (Borkin 1995).
-The habitat in Michigan is described as sedge meadow and seepage fen (Nielsen 1999).
-Interestingly, the Poweshiek Skipperling has never been reported from meadow or fen in Minnesota.
-Habitats dominated by nonnative grasses such as Kentucky bluegrass (Poa pratensis), smooth brome (Bromus inermis), and redtop (Agrostis gigantea) are not suitable for this skipper.
+The habitat in Michigan is a type of open wetland known as prairie fen (Pogue et al 2016).
+These are plant communities on peaty soils saturated by upwelling calcareous groundwater; wetland-obligate sedges dominate, but several grasses characteristic of prairie communities are present as well (Cohen et al. 2014).
+Interestingly, the Poweshiek Skipperling has never been reported from sedge-dominated wet meadow or fen in Minnesota.
+Habitats dominated by nonnative grasses such as Kentucky bluegrass (Poa pratensis), smooth brome (Bromus inermis), and redtop (Agrostis gigantea) do not appear to be suitable for this skipper.

 Biology / Life History

-The Poweshiek Skipperling has a single, annual generation.
+The Poweshiek Skipperling has a single annual generation.
 Adults have been recorded from the last week of June into the first week of August in Minnesota, but in a typical year most adults fly between the end of June and the middle of July.
-Eggs hatch in about 10 days, and the partly grown larvae overwinter and complete development the following spring.
+Eggs hatch in about ten days, and the partly grown larvae overwinter and complete development the following spring.

-The grass skippers are so called because their larval foodplants are restricted to grasses or sedges.
-A spike-rush (Eleocharis elliptica) has frequently been cited as the larval food plant, based on an early report of egg-laying on this sedge in Michigan (Holzman 1972).
-However, observations in Minnesota and Wisconsin (Borkin 1995, 1996) indicate that prairie grasses, especially prairie dropseed (Sporobolus heterolepis) and little bluestem (Schizachyrium scoparium var. scoparium) are probably the most important larval hosts.
+The grass skippers are so called because their larval food plants are restricted to grasses or sedges.
+A spike-rush (Eleocharis elliptica) has frequently been cited as the larval food plant of the Poweshiek Skipperling based on an early report of egg-laying on this member of the sedge family (Cyperaceae) in Michigan (Holzman 1972).
+However, observations in Minnesota and Wisconsin (Borkin 1995, 1996) indicate that prairie grasses, especially prairie dropseed (Sporobolus heterolepis) and little bluestem (Schizachyrium scoparium var. scoparium), are probably the most important larval hosts.
 Apparently, females do not restrict egg-laying to suitable host plants but leave it to larvae to find them.
-Unlike most skippers, Poweshiek larvae do not construct shelters, but rest head down on grass blades or stems when not feeding.
+Unlike most skippers, Poweshiek larvae do not construct shelters but rest head down on grass blades or stems when not feeding.
 Larvae overwinter in a similar position on stems (Borkin 1995).

 Males seek mating opportunities through meandering search flights above and among the tops of grasses.
 This mate-seeking behavior is known as “patrolling” and is different from the perch-chase behavior of many grass skippers (Scott 1986).
 Females probably mate soon after they become capable of flight, but whether they mate with more than one male is unknown.
-Life expectancy in the wild has not been reported, but it is unlikely to be more than a few days, possibly a week.
+Research in Canada has found that adults may live up to 10-12 days in the wild, but the average is probably about a week (Richard Westwood, personal communication 2017).
 Nothing is known about the dispersal behavior of mated females.

 Conservation / Management

-Habitat loss that has reduced the Poweshiek Skipperling’s foothold in Minnesota to scattered, mostly small refuges of native prairie (Minnesota's Remaining Native Prairie) is the fundamental threat to this butterfly’s survival in the state.
-Small colonies are vulnerable to extirpation as a result of natural events (such as severe drought and hailstorms) or human-caused events (such as insecticide application) as well as from the vagaries of normal population processes (for example, by chance all adults in one generation are males).
+Habitat loss that has reduced the Poweshiek Skipperling’s foothold in Minnesota to scattered mostly small refuges of native prairie (Minnesota's Remaining Native Prairie) is the fundamental threat to this butterfly’s survival in the state.
+Small colonies are vulnerable to extinction as a result of natural events (such as severe drought and hailstorms) or human-caused events (such as insecticide application) as well as from the vagaries of normal population processes (for example by chance all adults in one generation are males).
 Dispersal behavior has not been investigated, but field observation suggests that non-prairie habitats are a strong barrier to movement.
-Therefore, immigration is unlikely to help sustain small colonies or to reestablish colonies in suitable habitat after extirpation events.
+Therefore, immigration is unlikely to help sustain small colonies or to reestablish colonies in suitable habitat after extinction events.
 Loss of genetic diversity is another possible threat.

 Conservation Efforts in Minnesota

-Many of the prairie remnants that supported colonies of the Poweshiek Skipperling in Minnesota are partly or completely protected as preserves by The Nature Conservancy; as Scientific and Natural Areas, state parks, or Wildlife Management Areas by the Minnesota DNR; or as Waterfowl Production Areas or National Wildlife Refuges by the U.S. Fish and Wildlife Service.
-Detailed information about known occurrences is available to managers of these lands.
-The Minnesota DNR has endeavored to educate managers regarding the potential negative impacts of prescribed burning on the arthropod fauna of prairies, and awareness of the threats and willingness to follow guidelines to ameliorate them have increased.
-Information about known occurrences is taken into account as part of the state environmental review process to help avoid potential negative impacts of various development projects.
-The Minnesota DNR has sponsored or supported a number of survey efforts to locate new populations of Poweshiek Skipperlings and update information for previously known populations.
-Since 2013 it has been conducting extensive, annual surveys to detect extant colonies in the state.
+Beginning in the late 1980s, the Minnesota DNR sponsored or supported a number of survey efforts to locate new populations of Poweshiek Skipperlings and update information for previously known populations.
+Since 2013, it has been conducting extensive annual surveys to detect extant colonies in the state.
+Many of the prairie remnants that supported colonies of the Poweshiek Skipperling in Minnesota are partly or completely protected as preserves by The Nature Conservancy; as Scientific and Natural Areas, State Parks, or Wildlife Management Areas by the Minnesota DNR; or as Waterfowl Production Areas or National Wildlife Refuges by the U.S. Fish and Wildlife Service.
+Detailed information about occurrences is available to managers of these lands.
+The Minnesota DNR has endeavored to inform managers regarding the potential negative impacts of prescribed burning on the arthropod fauna of prairies.
+Awareness of the threats and willingness to follow guidelines to ameliorate them have increased, but there is still a need for improvement.
+Information about documented Poweshiek occurrences is taken into account as part of the state environmental review process for various development projects to help avoid potential negative impacts.
+That said, the failure to detect Poweshiek in sites where it used to occur has weakened the force of historic records.
 The Minnesota Zoo has embarked on a project to breed Poweshiek Skipperlings in captivity to augment extant but declining populations and to eventually reintroduce the species to sites where it has disappeared.
-The federal listing will strengthen protection of any still-extant colonies that should be discovered and of reintroductions.
+The federal listing will strengthen protection of any still-extant colonies that may be discovered and of reintroductions.

 Borkin, S. S. 1995.
 1994 Ecological studies of the Poweshiek Skipper (Oarisma poweshiek) in Wisconsin.
 Report to Bureau of Endangered Resources, Wisconsin Department of Natural Resources, Madison, Wisconsin.
 13 pp. + ii.